redhat-developer-adoption-emea/cloud-native-guides/inventory-spring-boot-gradle-config.md

 Config map is a superb mechanism for externalizing application configuration while keeping containers independent of in which environment or on what container platform they are running.
 Nevertheless, due to their clear-text nature, they are not suitable for sensitive data like database credentials, SSH certificates, etc. In the current lab, we used config maps for database credentials to simplify the steps however for production environments, you should opt for a more secure way to handle sensitive data.

-Fortunately, OpenShift already provides a secure mechanism for handling sensitive data which is called [Secrets]({{OPENSHIFT_DOCS_BASE}}/dev_guide/secrets.html).
+Fortunately, OpenShift already provides a mechanism for handling sensitive data which is called [Secrets]({{OPENSHIFT_DOCS_BASE}}/dev_guide/secrets.html).
 Secret objects act and are used similar to config maps however with the difference that they are encrypted as they travel over the wire and also at rest when kept on a persistent disk.
 Like config maps, secrets can be injected into containers as environment variables or files on the filesystem using a temporary file-storage facility (tmpfs).

-You won't create any secrets in this lab however you have already created a secret when you created the PostgreSQL databases for the Catalog service.
+You won't create any secrets in this lab however you have already created a secret when you created the PostgreSQL databases for the Inventory service.
 The PostgreSQL template by default stores the database credentials in a secret in the project it's being created:

 ~~~shell
 $ oc describe secret inventory-postgresql